D-2020483/Task_Manager/README.md

 - 🌐 API Integration – Frontend communicates with a RESTful backend API using Axios
 - ☁️ MongoDB Atlas – Cloud database for scalability and availability
 ---
-### 🔄 How It Works
-1. User Registration and Authentication - New User can Register to the web application.Returning users login in securely via JWT-based authentication.

-2. Task Management - After loggin in, users can create new tasks, update existing ones, or delete tasks they no longer need.

-3. Filtering and Sorting - User can filter by status (ex: Pending, Completed) and sort them by due dates to organize their workflow efficiently.

-4. Data Storage and Retrival - All task data is stored in a MongoDB Atlas cloud database.
-The backend API handles data requests and updates, ensuring persistent storage.

-5. Frontend and Backend Communication - The React frontend communicates with the Node.js/Express backend through RESTful API endpoint using Axios, providing a smooth, real-time user experience.

----
 ### 🏗️ Architecture and the ER Diagram of the Application
 <div align="center">
 <img src="https://github.com/user-attachments/assets/ccbe7ed9-43c0-46f7-9341-8515c8a5e774"  alt="Task Manager Architecture" width="48%" style="margin-right: 15px;"/>